5 recommended OTC drugs

 Forms

-Perennial allergic — triggers: dust, mites, animals, moulds.
-Vasomotor — vascular hyperreactivity triggered by cold air or strong odours.
-Drug-induced — chronic use of nasal decongestants (rebound rhinitis).
+Perennial allergic — triggers: dust, mites, animals, molds.
+Vasomotor — vascular hyperreactivity, triggered by cold air, strong smells, temperature changes.
+Drug-induced — chronic use of nasal decongestants, which produces rebound rhinitis and spray dependence.

 Treatment